 Course reserves are physical materials an instructor has put on reserve at the check out.
 Learn more about course reserves including the best way to search them in OneSearch.

 Why do I see materials from other libraries in the search results?

 OneSearch is a operated by a consortium called TRAILS.
 This consortium includes seventeen other area institutions.
 The benefit of this consortium is that resource sharing is much easier and quicker.
 If you want an item that we don't have, we are more than happy to request it from another library in the consortium or through our interlibrary loan department.

 What does "Include Results without Full Text" mean?

 Check this box if you want to search items in our consortium that you will not have full text access to.
 The benefit of seeing these search results is that it makes it easier to submit a request to get an item you want from another library.

 My library account

-The OneSearch experience is greatly enhanced by signing in using your NetID and password.
-In addition to accessing your library account and your e-Shelf, when you are off-campus, signing in allows you to view and request more items than using OneSearch as a guest user.
+The OneSearch experience is greatly enhanced by logging in using your NetID and password.
+In addition to accessing your library account and your e-Shelf, when you are off-campus, logging in allows you to view and request more items than using OneSearch as a guest user.

-Note: you must be signed into OneSearch to activate and use your e-Shelf.
+Note: you must be logged into OneSearch to activate and use My Favorites.

-e-Shelf allows you to save and organize items that you find during your OneSearch session.
-To access e-Shelf, click the e-Shelf link at the top of the page.
-To save an item to your e-Shelf, select the star icon next to the item in your search results list.
-The item will be added to the basket folder in e-Shelf.
-De-select the star to remove the item from e-Shelf.
-To view items saved in e-Shelf, click the basket folder or any sub-folders.
-From the e-Shelf tab, you can create, rename, copy/paste, delete, and add notes to folders.
-Individually items can be copied/pasted, deleted, emailed, printed, and you can add a note to an item.
+My Favorites allows you to save and organize items that you find during your OneSearch session.
+To access, click the pin icon at the top of any page in OneSearch.
+To save an item to My Favorites, click the pin icon next to the item in your search results list.
+To view items saved in My Favorites, click the top pin icon or go into your library account.
+Inside My Favorites, you can create folders and individual items can be copied/pasted, deleted, emailed, printed, and you can add a note to an item.